attila-petho/Dots_WideNeuralNetwork/README.md

 - The results of our experiment proved that making the underlying Neural Networks shallower and wider is a usable option in Deep Q-Learning, however the exact architecture and it's size is not optimal.
 Too big networks mean slow learning because of the wast number of adjustable parameters and too small networks are not capable enough to handle the task.
 - Our future goal is to experiment more with the architecture and the hyperparameters, for example smaller batch sizes and different learning rates.
 We would also need much longer training sessions to truly see what these algorithms are capable of.
+- And as a bonus we would like to add the option in the human controlled game to play against a trained model.